Why book blogging is different from other niches?

 Not everything is bad, to be honest.
 I feel the book reviewers are far more honest when it comes to talking about the products, ie, books.
 Maybe it has something to do with ‘not getting paid’ that I spoke about earlier.

-elgeewrites Why book blogging is different from other niches?
+Elgeewrites Why book blogging is different from other niches?
 Book blogger Typing

 Credit: Tenor